waynodiablo/Oystercard/oystercard/solutions/06_maximum_balance.md

 end
 ```

 This change should not make your test fail - so ensure that you immediately mirror the change in your code.
-Once you are happy with the refactor and all the tests are green, submit a pull request.
+When refactoring like this, it is often wise to 'break' your code to watch the test fail, then make it pass again - this helps to protect against accidentally writing vacuous tests.